akeneo/pim-docs/cookbook/rule/add_custom_action_rule_engine.rst

     class ExistingAttributes extends Constraint
     {
         /** @var string */
-        public $message = 'The code "%attribute%" does not exist.';
+        public $message = 'There are no attributes with such code : "%attribute%"';

         /**
          * {@inheritdoc}